 Special Support Services

 In an effort to enable students to make meaningful and informed academic and occupational choices, NTCC provides support services to those who may be classified as members of a “special population.”
 These population groups include single parents, displaced homemakers, and economically or educationally disadvantaged students.
 Services that may be available to qualified special population students include child care and/or travel assistance.
 Some restrictions apply and services are contingent upon the availability of funds.
-For more information visit the Student Services Building or by calling (903)-434-8104.
+For more information, visit the Coordinator of Special Populations in the Student Services Center or by calling (903) 434-8264. http://www.ntcc.edu/student-services/eagle-assist.

 Accommodations for Students with Disabilities